voltmaister/collection-tracker/README.md

 ## Known Issues (Pending Fix)

-- **Player names with spaces:**
+~~- **Player names with spaces:**
   If your in-game name contains spaces (e.g., `good name` instead of `good_name`), your collection log data may not display correctly.
-  As a temporary workaround, use the command with your name exactly as it appears, including spaces:
+  As a temporary workaround, use the command with your name exactly as it appears, including spaces:~~

   ```
   instead of